Can I Use My Own Landing Page to Register Attendees?

 You are using a landing page builder like Instapage

 In Instapage, you want to add a webhook as a destination for your form.
-We suggest you read this tutorial on how to set up Zapier for Instapage.
+We suggest you to read this step by step tutorial on how to set up Zapier for Instapage.

-Create a zap with your form submissions from Instapage (catch them using the Zapier webhook).
+Create a zap with your form submissions from Instapage.
 This will be the trigger.
 Then add an action with Livestorm:

 You are using Hubspot

 Even though we have a native Hubspot integration, it works only to send data to Hubspot, not from Hubspot to Livestorm.
 So if you want to create new registrations from Hubspot to Livestorm you will have to use Zapier.

 To do so, create a Zap, and the trigger will be "New form submission":